RickCogley/rickcogley/src/index.md

 and push.
 If the GH action is working right, Lume will generate the readme file and copy it into place, after which you can see it on your personal repo.

+You can see a more simple version without any website creation tooling, in my [org eSolia's profile repo](https://github.com/eSolia/.github).

 ## Is it good?

 Yes.